finiam/rails-starter/README.md

 By server rendering, we can inject props into the components from the Rails app on the authentication flow, and at the same time keep developing the rest of the project as a SPA.

 The choice is yours in that regard.
 By default, we inject the current_user in the `App` component, from there the sky is the limit.
 You can keep developing the project with regular Rails views with the `render_react_component` helper, which prerenders components on the server side by default on all environments except `development`.
 You can also keep developing as a regular SPA and implement a REST API or a GraphQL Schema on the Rails backend.

+From rails you can render any component in the `frontend/ssr` directory.
+Every component here should be "hot" exported with `react-hot-loader` so that hot code reloading works during development.
+Components here are still just regular `react` components.

 The main premise of this starter is really simple.
 Get simple authentication with Clearance up and running, and use sensible Webpack and testing defaults.